martin-ger/esp_wifi_repeater/README.md

 # Static Routes
 By default the AP interface is NATed, so that any node connected to the AP will be able to access the outside world transparently via the ESP's STA interface.
 So no further action is required, if you are not a real network nerd.

 For thoses of you that are really interested in further network config: the EPS's lwip IPv4 stack has been enhanced for this project with support for static routes: "show route" displays the routing table with all known routes, including the links to the connected network interfaces (the AP and the STA interface).
 Routing between these two interfaces works without furter configuration.
-Additional routes to other networks can be set via the "route add <netword> <gateway>" command, known from Linux boxes or routers.
-New routes will be always placed in the top of the routing table.
+Additional routes to other networks can be set via the "route add _netword_ _gateway_" command, known from Linux boxes or routers.
 A "save" command writes the current state of the routing table to flash configuration.

 Here is a simple example of what can be done with static routes.
 Given the following network setup with two ESPs connected with the STA interfaces via a central home router:
 ```